maze logo

 • Identify problematic navigation paths and areas of user confusion

-• Optimize the overall information architecture to improve user findability and task completion rates
+• Optimize information architecture to improve user findability and task completion rates

 Usability testing involves observing and collecting qualitative and/or quantitative data on how users interact with a design or product.
 Participants are given specific tasks to perform while their interactions, feedback, and difficulties are recorded.
 This approach helps identify usability issues, areas of confusion, or pain points in the user experience.